Actindo-AG/Documentation/EDI/Operation/06_ManageMappingSettings.md

     ![Mapping settings](../../Assets/Screenshots/EDI/Operation/MappingSettingsCreate.png "[Mapping settings]")

 3. Click the *Return format* drop-down list and select **EDI**.

-4. Ignore the default value in the *Convert to charset (iconv)* field.
+4. Enter the standard encoding (for example, UTF8) required by your business partner in the *Convert to charset (iconv)* field.
+The *DataHub exporter* need it to process the conversion.

-5. If desired, enter your company name in the *Sender* field. <!--- stimmt das??-->
+5. Enter your company's GLN (Global location number) in the *Sender* field.
+This information is used for the EDIFACT UNB S002 (Interchange sender) segment that is automatically filled by the exporter.

-6. Enter **14** in the *Sender identification code qualifier* field. <!---oder unterscheidet sich das je nach Actindo Kunde???-->
+6. If your business partner requires it, enter the identification code qualifier in the *Sender identification code qualifier* field.

-7. If desired, enter receiver's company name in the *Receiver* field.
+7. Enter the GLN number of the receiver's company in the *Receiver* field.
+This information is used for the EDIFACT UNB S003 (Interchange recipient) segment that is automatically filled by the exporter.

 8. Click the [SAVE] button.
    The *Exporter definitions* view is displayed.